 Understanding Social Anxiety

-Social anxiety may present as:
+Social anxiety might show up as:

-• intense self-consciousness in social or performance situations
+• Intense self-consciousness in social or performance situations

-• replaying social interactions afterwards and focusing on perceived mistakes
+• Replaying social interactions afterwards and focusing on perceived mistakes

-• feeling “on edge” before, during, and after social situations
+• Feeling “on edge” before, during, and after social situations

 Social Anxiety in Adults

-• avoidance of meetings, presentations, or social events
+• Avoiding meetings, presentations, or social events

-• excessive preparation or overthinking before social interactions
+• Excessive preparation or overthinking before social interactions

-• difficulty asserting needs or expressing opinions
+• Difficulty asserting your needs or expressing your opinions

-• fear of being seen as awkward, incompetent, or unlikeable
+• Fear of being seen as awkward, incompetent, or unlikeable

-• physical tension and exhaustion linked to social demands
+• Physical tension and exhaustion linked to social demands

-• reduced enjoyment of relationships or opportunities
+• Reduced enjoyment of relationships or missed opportunities

 Social Anxiety in Children and Young People